 - How much the paying spouse would be able to contribute while still supporting themselves

-Do They Have to Pay?
+Does the Payor Have to Pay?

 Maintenance enforcement is not as aggressive as child support enforcement, which can include actions like garnishing wages.
 However, an official maintenance court order is still legally enforced.
 If your spouse refuses to pay, for any reason, you can take immediate legal action by returning to court for a contempt proceeding or filing a Notice of Withholding and serve it on the payor’s employer.

-Spousal and Family Law in Illinois
+Spousal and Family Law in Chicago & Oak Park, Illinois